History of Australia (1945–present): Immigration and the post-war boom

 As in the United States in the early 1950s, allegations of communist influence in society saw tensions emerge in politics.
-Refugees from Soviet dominated Eastern Europe immigrated to Australia, while to Australia's north, Mao Zedong won the Chinese civil war in 1949 and in June 1950, Communist North Korea invaded South Korea.
+Refugees from Soviet dominated Eastern Europe immigrated to Australia, while to Australia's north, Mao Zedong won the Chinese Civil War in 1949 and in June 1950, Communist North Korea invaded South Korea.
 The Menzies government responded to a United States led United Nations Security Council request for military aid for South Korea and diverted forces from occupied Japan to begin Australia's involvement in the Korean War.
-After fighting to a bitter standstill, the UN and North Korean signed a ceasefire agreement in July 1953.
+After fighting to a bitter standstill, the UN and North Korea signed a ceasefire agreement in July 1953.
 Australian forces had participated in such major battles as Kapyong and Maryang San.
-17,000 Australians had served and casualties amounted to more than 1,500, of whom 339 were killed.
+Seventeen thousand Australians had served and casualties amounted to more than 1,500, of whom 339 were killed.

 During the course of the Korean War, the Menzies government attempted to ban the Communist Party of Australia, first by legislation in 1950 and later by referendum, in 1951.
-While both attempts were unsuccessful, further international events such as the defection of minor Soviet Embassy official Vladimir Petrov, added to a sense of impending threat that politically favoured Menzies’ Liberal-CP government, as the Labor Party pushed centralist economics and split over concerns about the influence of the Communist Party over the Trade Union movement, resulting in the a bitter split in 1955 and the emergence of the breakaway Democratic Labor Party (DLP).
-The DLP remained an influential political force, often holding the balance of power in the Senate, until 1974.
-Its preferences supported the Liberal and Country Party.
-The Labor party was led by H.V.
-Evatt after Chifley's death in 1951.
+While both attempts were unsuccessful, further international events such as the defection of minor Soviet Embassy official Vladimir Petrov, added to a sense of impending threat that politically favoured Menzies’ Liberal-CP government, as the Labor Party pushed centralist economics and split over concerns about the influence of the Communist Party over the Trade Union movement, resulting in a bitter split in 1955 and the emergence of the breakaway Democratic Labor Party (DLP).
+The DLP remained an influential political force, often holding the balance of power in the Senate, until 1974; its preferences supported the Liberal and Country Party.
+The Labor party was led by H. V. Evatt after Chifley's death in 1951.
 Evatt retired in 1960, and Arthur Calwell succeeded him as leader, with a young Gough Whitlam as his deputy.

 Menzies presided over a period of sustained economic boom and the beginnings of sweeping social change – with the arrivals of rock and roll music and television in the 1950s.
 In 1956, television in Australia began broadcasting, Melbourne hosted the Olympics and, for the first time, performing artist Barry Humphries performed the character of Edna Everage as a parody of a house-proud housewife of staid 1950s Melbourne suburbia (the character only later morphed into a critique of self-obsessed celebrity culture).
 It was the first of many of his satirical stage and screen creations based around quirky Australian characters.